JonGudenzi/Portfolio/README.md

 <br>
 <br>

-It provides a navbar with links that will direct you to corresponding parts of the page.
+It provides a navbar with links that will direct you to corresponding parts of the page including a downloadable resume.
 <br>
 <img src="assets\images\nav.PNG" width="600" height="100">
 <br>